 “Getaway Car” is one of my favorite songs she has ever written.
-The story that goes on in my head when I hear it plays like a movie, but the lines above carry a lot of weight for me because it struck me at a time when I could actually feel those words, and I mean really feel them.
+The story that goes on in my head when I hear it plays like a movie, but the lines above carry a lot of weight for me because it struck me at a time when I could actually feel those words, and I mean like, really feel them.
 I was feeling this freedom.
-I was feeling accomplished, and I rarely feel like that.
+I was feeling accomplished, and I rarely ever feel like that.
 If there’s a song about happiness or freedom, it’s usually me wishing I could feel that, but this I felt it in the moment.
 I felt like I had gone through breaking out of a prison that was holding me back and it was myself.
-I remember walking when the sun was out and this was playing in my headphones and “the light of freedom” just felt so real.
+I remember walking when the sun was out and this was playing in my headphones and the line, “the light of freedom on my face” just felt so real to me.
 When she performed this live, I was watching her and I had just honestly never seen her happier doing it, and that made me so happy.

 King Of My Heart